zelionix/ansible-collection-pterodactyl-nginx/roles/pterodactyl_panel/README.md

 There's a few things this role does *NOT* do, namely:
 - Set up a SQL Database - you can use [another role](https://github.com/geerlingguy/ansible-role-mysql) for this
-- Generate a TLS certificate using a service like Lets Encrypt
+- Generate a TLS certificate using a service like Lets Encrypt - you can use [another role] ( dehydrated ) for this
-- Install a PHP version other than the one that comes with your OS
+- Install a PHP version other than the one that comes with your OS - you can use Sury repository for that
-- Allow using a Webserver other than Apache

 ## Supported Distributions and Panel Versions